What is limited reparenting and how can it help your client?

 Limited reparenting.
 What is it really and what are we actually trying to achieve by doing it?
 Hint: it’s not just about warmth.

 Limited reparenting is considered the heart of schema therapy.
-It involves establishing a secure attachment with the client as a good parent would but within the bounds of a professional relationship.
+It involves establishing a secure attachment with the client as a good parent would but within the bounds of a professional relationship. it is considered both and approach and an intervention in its own right.

 It’s about attuning to and regulating the affect of the vulnerable child by meeting emotional needs through connection, warmth and nurturance (“I see you, hear you, I’m here”).